8-10 February 2017, University of Otago

 The workshop will feature tutorials by experts in the field, as well as student talks and posters.
 As for the first SANZMAG, the Murray Prize will be awarded, by Professor Keith Murray (Monash), for the best student talk, and there will be poster prizes too.

-Delegates will be housed at Arana Residential College (for Wed-Fri nights).
-This college is a 5 min walk to the University, and is lovely - with a nice view and yummy food - as well as being cost effective.
+Delegates are housed at Arana Residential College (for Wed-Fri nights).
+This college is a 5-10 min walk to the University.
+Poster sessions will be held here on Thursday and Friday afternoons.

 The SANZMAG, Southampton-Australia-New Zealand workshop on molecular magnetism, series was successfully launched in Sydney in 2014, by organisers Drs Tony Keene, Jon Kitchen, Deanna D'Alessandro and Suzanne Neville.
 The aim of SANZMAG conferences is to bring together researchers, especially from Australia and New Zealand, who have an interest in molecular magnetism.
 Whether you're a magnetochemist in an established group, or an honours student with an unexpected metal cluster, SANZMAG will provide a basic education in molecular magnetism from the fundamentals through to case studies of published systems by way of measurement techniques and sample preparation.
 We aim to keep the cost as low as possible for attendees by holding SANZMAG workshops in a central location for the region and keeping the organisation cheap and cheerful.

 The University of Otago, New Zealand's first University, has an international reputation for research excellence.
 It is New Zealand's most research intensive university and a top-ranked university for research quality.